zarr-developers/governance/GOVERNANCE.md

 The steering council is currently fixed in size to five members.
 This number may be increased in the future, but will always be an odd number to ensure a simple majority vote outcome is always possible.
-The initial steering council of Zarr consists of
+The current steering council of Zarr consists of

 * [Ryan Abernathey](https://github.com/rabernat)